Tanhaiyan: Plot

-The show focuses on two individuals, Meera and Haider, who meet at the wedding of their friends Avantika and Sid.
-Haider is a Casanova and a carefree person, while Meera is bubbly and cheerful.
-Haider holds himself responsible for his friend Raza's suicide which, apparently, was because of a love failure, while Meera feels alone after her parents died in a car accident.
-Both bottle it under their new personalities.
+Set against a wedding backdrop, the show focuses on two individuals, Meera and Haider, who meet at the wedding of their friends Avantika and Sid.
+Haider is a rich and carefree casanova, while Meera is a bubbly and cheerful fashion designer.
+Haider holds himself and his absence responsible for his friend Raza's suicide which, apparently, was because of a love failure.
+Meera feels lonely after her parents died in a car accident.
+Both bottle their pasts, repressing their pain under their new personalities.

-The two constantly bicker with each other and decide to go for a one-night stand.
-However, Meera is unable to go through with it.
-They bond, and soon, they begin to develop feelings for each other.
-Haider feels affected by Meera and pushes her away, scared by his feelings.
+The two constantly bicker, playfully flirt with each other and decide to go for a one-night stand, which Meera drunkenly calls "sleepex".
+They grow closer after a failed attempt, finally do it and soon realize that they developed feelings for each other.
+Haider feels affected by Meera and pushes her away, scared that his feelings will make him vulnerable.

 Meanwhile, Avantika struggles with a secret of her own.
-When Sid and Avantika were briefly broken up, Avantika had a brief affair with someone else.
+When Sid and Avantika were briefly broken up, Avantika had a brief one-night stand with their common friend, Sameer.
 Avantika reveals her long-buried secret to Sid, and he breaks off the marriage.

-Before packing her bags, Meera teaches Haider how to forget someone, but Haider visits Raza's mother, he decides not to let his love away and proposes to her, which she accepts.
+Heartbroken by Haider's dismissive and rude behaviour, Meera decides to leave for a job in New York, but before packing her bags, she lets Haider know he has to forget her.
+Slowly waking up and smelling the coffee, Haider visits Raza's mother, where he has the epiphany that he cannot let his love go.
+He stops her from leaving, confessing his love to her, and they embrace.
+Later, he proposes marriage to her, which she accepts.